 Choice = spoiled.
 When you've exhausted family time on the sunset-facing beach and nearby nature reserve, there’s a great kids’ club where your little ones can go for dance lessons, kids pilates and yoga, art classes and more.

-There are two pools: one near the main building over-looking Ambelakia beach and one over at the Nest, beside the Nest grill. the Many of the suites and villas have their own plunge pools, too.
+There are two pools: one near the main building over-looking Ambelakia beach and one over at the Nest, beside the Nest Fish Restaurant.
+Many of the suites and villas have their own plunge pools or hot tubs, too.

 Friendly chefs are more than happy to adapt the menu for children.
 Highchairs are available on request, as well as children’s cutlery and bibs.

-Babysitters are available for €20 euros per hour.
+Babysitters are available for €20 euros per hour per child.
 Please let the hotel know three days in advance.

 All rooms, suites and villas are accessible by prams, which, incidentally, are available to borrow.